project-chip/connectedhomeip/examples/all-clusters-app/esp32/README.md

           $ idf.py monitor ESPPORT=/dev/tty.SLAB_USBtoUART

-## Using the Echo Server
+## Using the Controller

-There are two ways to use the Echo Server running on the device.
+Controller is used to commission the device(connect to WiFi Network) and control the clusters.

 ### Connect the ESP32 to a 2.4GHz Network of your choice

+1. Choose Rendezvous mode as bypass `idf.py menuconfig -> Demo -> Rendezvous Mode -> ByPass.`
-1. If the `WiFi Station Options` mentioned above are populated through menuconfig, then ESP32 connects to the AP with those credentials (STA mode).
+    Populate the `WiFi SSID` and `WiFi Password` of AP from menuconfig `idf.py menuconfig -> Component config -> CHIP Device Layer -> WiFi Station Options` If the `WiFi Station Options` mentioned above are populated through menuconfig, then ESP32 connects to the AP with those credentials (STA mode).

 2. Now flash the device with the same command as before.
 (Use the right `/dev`